A Hybrid Machine Learning Framework for Predicting Hydrogen Storage Capacities in Metal Hydrides: Unsupervised Feature Learning with Deep Neural Networks: Application to the Hydrogen Storage Materials Generated Using a Large Language Model

 \section{Application to the Hydrogen Storage Materials Generated Using a Large Language Model}

 To show further the predictive capability of our approach, we apply it further to a set of materials that we generate using a large language model (LLM).
 Leveraging the power of GPT-2 (Generative Pre-trained Transformer version 2), a model renowned for its proficiency in natural language processing, we have generated a few new hydrogen storage materials.
 Unlike the resource-intensive traditional methods such as Generative Adversarial Networks (GANs) or diffusion models, which have limited testing in materials science, our approach utilizes a fine-tuned GPT-2 model, offering a more quick and targeted pathway to innovation.
 The details of the methodology are explained as detailed by Fu \textit{et. al}~\cite{fu2023material} which leverages the advanced capabilities of LLMs originally developed for natural language processing, adapting them to the intricate language of material compositions.
 The fine-tuning process involves adapting a pre-trained GPT-2 model to the specific nuances of material science.
 This adaptation is facilitated by a custom vocabulary. which includes a comprehensive list of chemical elements and special tokens.
 This specialized vocabulary is crucial for accurately representing and processing material compositions.
 Our training process fine-tunes the model with a dataset specifically curated for hydrogen storage materials, allowing the model to learn and predict the complex patterns of material composition.
 The cornerstone of this methodology is the training of these models on comprehensive databases of known material compositions, including the ICSD (Inorganic Crystal Structure Database), OQMD (Open Quantum Materials Database), and Materials Project.
-This extensive assimilation of existing material data equips LLMs like GPT-2 with the ability to understand and replicate the intricate patterns and rules that govern material compositions.
-Through this process, the models are enabled to generate new, chemically plausible material compositions, which hold great potential for hydrogen storage applications.
+This substantial assimilation of existing material data enables LLMs such as GPT-2 to understand and recreate the complex patterns and laws that govern material compositions.
+Through this method, the models can produce new, chemically realistic material compositions with high promise for hydrogen storage applications.
 In an extension to the work by Fu et al.~\cite{fu2023material} on materials generation, we take a slightly modified approach where not only the chemical composition of materials but also a specific property: their hydrogen storage capacity is also considered to generate the chemical labels.